prastuvwxyz/k8s-local-cluster/README.md

 3. Make sure you have sufficient resources (CPU, memory) for running the cluster
 4. For specific Kind errors, refer to the [Kind troubleshooting guide](https://kind.sigs.k8s.io/docs/user/known-issues/)
 5. For Flux CD issues, check the Flux logs with `kubectl logs -n flux-system deployment/source-controller` or `kubectl logs -n flux-system deployment/kustomize-controller`
+6. For PostgreSQL issues, check the CloudNativePG operator logs with `kubectl logs -n cnpg-system deployment/cnpg-controller-manager` and PostgreSQL pod logs with `kubectl logs -n database postgres-cluster-1`